oasci/pitt-biosc1540-2024s/biosc1540/assessments/checkpoints/transcriptomics/index.md

 !!! danger "DRAFT"

-    This page is a work-in-progress and is subject to change at any moment.
+    This page is a work in progress and is subject to change at any moment.

 In the previous module, we used *Escherichia coli* (*E. coli*) as a model organism for combating antibiotic resistance.
 However, just because *E. coli* can be a bad guy by causing foodborne illnesses and gastrointestinal infections.